munificent/craftinginterpreters/book/types-of-values.md

 Our scanner already treats `true`, `false`, and `nil` as keywords, so we can skip right to the parser.
 With our table-based Pratt parser, we just need to slot parser functions into the rows associated with those keyword token types.
-We'll use the same function in all three slots:
+We'll use the same function in all three slots.
+Here:

 ^code table-false (1 before, 1 after)

-And:
+Here:

 ^code table-true (1 before, 1 after)

-And finally:
+And here:

 ^code table-nil (1 before, 1 after)

-When the parser encounters `false`, `nil`, or `true`, in prefix position, it
+When the parser encounters `false`, `nil`, or `true`, in prefix position, it calls this new parser function:
-calls:

 ^code parse-literal

 Since `parsePrecedence()` has already consumed the keyword token, all we need to do is output the proper instruction.
-We <span name="switch">look</span> at the token type to see which literal it was.
+We <span name="switch">figure</span> that out based on the type of token we parsed.
 Our front end can now compile Boolean and nil literals to bytecode.
-Moving down the execution pipeline, we reach the
+Moving down the execution pipeline, we reach the interpreter.
-interpreter:

 <aside name="switch">